Is Paleo alcohol an oxymoron? It’s not exactly Paleo to drink, but there are certain ways to make your nights out healthier.

 This makes wine probably the oldest type of alcohol to see widespread human use.
 Our ancestors enjoyed it when the process happened naturally and, eventually started growing and fermenting grapes on purpose.

 Wine is a better option than beer for a few key reasons.
 First, wine doesn’t contain gluten because it’s made from gluten-free fruits (grapes) instead of grains.
-Wine contain resveratrol, an antioxidant that has been shown to protect against inflammation, diabetes, and even cancer (4).
+Wine contain resveratrol, an antioxidant that has been shown to protect against inflammation, diabetes, and even cancer.
+(4) [tweet_quote]White wine is OK every now and then, but try to stick to organic, sulfite-free reds[/tweet_quote]

 All in all, red wine is a better choice.
 The skin of the grapes are removed during white wine production.
 Unfortunately, this also removes tannins and resveratrol.
 So you get a lot less antioxidants when you drink whites instead of reds.